SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Note: Normally, this method is called by the *registerMode* method of the plugin.
 Therefore it is almost always unnecessary to call *registerMode* for the controller directly.
 But, since all side effects of *registerMode* are idempotent, you can call it for your peace of mind as often as you like.

 #### *isActive(modeOrPlugin :: TypeUnion(ControllerPlugin, ControllerMode))*
 Returns *true*, if the given plugin or mode is active.
-Plugins may be deactivated according to configuration information, whereas modes may be deactivated based on a dynamic test.
-For example, modes might only be active, if a simulator game is running.
+Plugins may be deactivated according to configuration information, whereas modes may be deactivated based on a dynamic test, for example, whether a simulator is currently running.

 #### *runningSimulator()*
-Returns the name of the currently running simulation game or *false*, if no simulation is running, *false* is returned.
+Returns the name of the currently running simulation game or *false*, if no simulation is running.

 #### *simulatorStartup(simulator :: String)*
 This method is called when a simulation is starting up.
 The info is distributed to all registered plugins.